Uvacoder/lawncare/src/pages/page/bodicote.md

 categories:
 - project
 ---
-These are the results of our Lawn care in Bodicote
+These are the results of our Lawn care in Bodicote.